graphql-aspnet/graphql-aspnet.github.io/docs/types/input-objects.md

 ## Working With Lists

 When constructing a set of items as an input value, GraphQL will instantiate a `List<T>` and fill it with the appropriate data, be that another list, another input object or a scalar.
-As a result, any input objects that need to accept a collection of items, or any action method parameters, need to declare themselves as something that can be successlly cast from `List<T>`. (e.g. `IEnumerable<T>`, `ICollection<T>` etc.).

-**Note**: This is only a restriction for input objects.
+While you can declare a regular array (e.g. `Donut[]`, `int[]` etc.) as your list structure for an input argument, graphql has to rebuild its internal list structure as an array (or nested arrays) to meet the requirements of your method.
+In some cases, especially with nested lists, result in an `O(n)` increase in processing time.
+It is recommended to use `IEnumerable<T>` or `IList<T>` to avoid this performance bottleneck when sending a lot of items as input arguments.

 This example shows various ways of accepting collections of data as inputs to controller actions.